bijibabu/CASE-STUDY/Retail/README.md

 * Create an Azure Data Factory instance.
 * Set up Azure Data Lake Storage with bronze, silver, and gold containers.
 ## Ingest Data with ADF
-### Microsoft SQL Server to Storage:
- *  created a self-hosted integration runtime.
-This enabled  to connect to the opremise SQL Server.
+###  created a self-hosted integration runtime

  Go to  Integration Runtimes in ADF → Click on + New to Add Integration Runtime → Select "Self-Hosted" Runtime and Continue → Name the Integration Runtime and Create → Download SHIR Software and Copy Authentication Key → Install SHIR Software on Host Machine → Paste Authentication Key During Setup → Verify Installation in ADF (Status: Running) →Test Connectivity to On-Premises Resources →SHIR Ready for Use